databrickslabs/dbldatagen/README.md

 * Applying weights to the occurrence of values
 * Generating values to conform to a schema or independent of an existing schema
 * use of SQL expressions in test data generation

+Details of these features can be found in the [Developer Docs](docs/source/APIDOCS.md) and the online help (which contains the full documentation).

 ## Project Support
 Please note that all projects in the `databrickslabs` github space are provided for your exploration only, and are not formally supported by Databricks with Service Level Agreements (SLAs).
 They are provided AS-IS and we do not make any guarantees of any kind.
 Please do not submit a support ticket relating to any issues arising from the use of these projects.